Child Support and Taxes Q&A

 A: No, for purposes of calculating the Earned Income Credit, child support is not considered earned income.

-Q: How can I arrange a free legal consultation?
+Q: How can I arrange a free case review?